WFC — Wells Fargo & Company

 - Earnings Per Share (EPS): Increased by 15% year-over-year.

-- Revenue: Grew by 6% year-over-year, driven by a 5% increase in net interest income and an 8% rise in noninterest income.
+- Revenue: Grew by 6%, driven by a 5% increase in net interest income and an 8% increase in noninterest income.

 - Net Charge-off Ratio: Stable at 45 basis points.

-- Shareholder Returns: $5.4 billion returned, including $4 billion in stock repurchases.
+- Shareholder Returns: $5.4 billion returned to shareholders, including $4 billion in common stock repurchases.

 2. Strategic Updates and Business Highlights

-- Consent Orders: Successfully closed the final outstanding consent order, completing the termination of 14 since 2019.
+- Consent Orders: Closed the final outstanding consent order, completing the termination of 14 since 2019.

-- Consumer Banking: Launched two new travel-focused reward credit cards, with new account growth up by nearly 60% year-over-year.
+- Consumer Banking: Launched new travel-focused credit cards, with a 60% increase in new account growth and a doubling of auto originations.

 3. Forward Guidance and Outlook

-- Net Interest Income (NII): Guidance maintained at approximately $50 billion for 2026, with expectations for continued growth in loans and deposits.
+- Net Interest Income: Guidance maintained at approximately $50 billion for 2026, with expectations for continued loan and deposit growth.

 4. Bad News, Challenges, or Points of Concern